-Lawrence has been in touch with his latest update – a helix layout:
+Lawrence has been in touch again with his Helix layout:

 I started a new section of my layout.
 Been watching on UTUBE at the Helix videos.
 I decided I wanted one.
 I decided on a layered double track double helix layout input and output at the same level.